CortexDev-Official/CortexDev-Support/README.md

    And Much More...

-  VortexCraft License: All Rights Reserved
+  VortexCraft License: All Rights Reserved (ARR)

 --------------------------------------------------------------------------------------------------------------------------------